Elcaro-Software/Rsms-project/NON-LICENCE.md

 * Harm us

 What is denied also is that there exists the licence or right to:
-* Exploit nature/or and people.
+* Exploit nature and/or people.
-* Privately own the fruits of nature and (other peoples) human labor.
+* Privately own (the fruits of) nature and (other peoples) human labor.

 ## *Nobody has the right to privately own the fruits of nature and others people labor.*